mahanna90/reactomon-mahanna90/README.md

 ![home](src/images/main_page.png)

 #### 2. Pokemons page
-Also contains the navbar and a list of all the pokemon cards fetched from the PokeAPI.
+Also contains a list of all the pokemon cards fetched from the PokeAPI.
-There are 20 pokemon cars in one page and pagination is implemented.
+There are 20 pokemon cards in one page and pagination is implemented.
 Cards' size grows when the ball is dragged over.

 ![home](src/images/pokemon_list.png)